Cover of Ride the Tiger

 GBM Assessment (Score: 6.5/10)

 Ride the Tiger represents Julius Evola's most fully developed guide for the individual who seeks to maintain spiritual integrity in an age of dissolution and materialism.
 Drawing on a wide range of esoteric and philosophical traditions, Evola argues for a posture of inner detachment—a 'spiritual aristocracy' that transcends the degraded conditions of modernity without retreating into nostalgia.
-The work remains one of the most intellectually provocative and controversial texts in the Traditionalist philosophical canon.
+The work remains a intellectually provocative and controversial texts in the Traditionalist philosophical canon.

 Civil Rights & Cold War, 1960-1962